Roger Allen (translator): Works translated

+Other publications

 One of his key works is The Arabic Novel: an historical and critical introduction (1st edition 1982), which initially took the form of a series of lectures at the University of Manchester.
 He also wrote a book on the Arabic literary tradition as a whole, titled The Arabic Literary Heritage (1998), which later appeared in shortened paperback format under the title An Introduction to Arabic Literature, which was itself translated into Arabic and published in Cairo in 2003.
 This is now regarded as the standard work in the field.
 For the series The Cambridge History of Arabic Literature, he edited the volume spanning 1150 to 1850, which was titled The Post-Classical Period (2006).
 He has contributed to many other scholarly ventures in his field.
 Beyond UPenn, he has been involved in academic activities in Egypt, Tunisia and Morocco, and has participated in the conferences of the Supreme Council for Culture in Egypt.
 His former students prepared a three-part festschrift in his honour in 2008-2009.